shenwei356/kmcp/docs/usage.md

   3. When the database is used in a new computer with more CPU cores, 'kmcp search' could automatically scale to utilize as many cores as possible.

+Next step:
+  1. Use 'kmcp search' for searching.
+  2. Use 'kmcp utils ref-info' to check the number of k-mers and FPR of each genome chunk.

 Examples:
   1. For bacterial genomes: